 The Perl 5 interpreter is also provided as a library.
-If I can use NativeCall to load perl5 and use it's embedding interface, then in theory I should be able to build a bridge.

-And literally, within an hour of having this idea, I finished my very first Perl 6 program.
-This program used NativeCall to load perl5 and print a "hello world" written in Perl 5.
+- If I can use NativeCall to load perl5 and use it's embedding interface, then in theory I should be able to build a bridge. - And literally, within an hour of having this idea, I finished my very first Perl 6 program.
+This program used NativeCall to load perl5 and run a "hello world" written in Perl 5. - As Hello::World would have been kind of an awkward name, I called the resulting module Inline::Perl5

-This Hello World became a module called Inline::Perl5